c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 - `tokenizer`

-   Specifies the tokenization information to be used when converting language understanding knowledge to SNIPS training data.
+   Specifies the tokenization information to be used when converting language understanding knowledge to Snips training data.

    - `class`

       Specifies the class of the tokenization block.
 Basically, the same tokenization block used in the application is specified.

-- `num_candidates` (Integer.
-Default value `1`)
+- `num_candidates` (integer.
+Default value is `1`)

    Specifies the maximum number of language understanding results (n for n-best).